yotamoron/coding-names/why-names-matter.md

 There are a few reasons why good names matter - alot.
 1. A good name needs to convey the meaning and intent of the named entity (application, module, class, variable etc).
-   So, for a name to be good - one must understand very well why the named entity is needed, what is its role, what the developer should (and shouldn't know about it) etc.
+   So, for a name to be good - one must understand very well why the named entity is needed, what is its role, what the developer should (and shouldn't know about it) etc. This means, that the developer has to understand what they are doing, have a good grasp of the system and its architecture.
 2. One of the most important efforts when writing code, is reducing the cognitive load on the developer as much as possible.
    Fact is, the human short-term memory is very small (between 5-9 items).
 Another fact is, developers spend **alot** of time reading code and making sense of it.
 When the names of the named entities are bad, the cognitive load on the